 For thousands of young American men and women, serving in the military has long been a path to both social and economic mobility.
 Military service is a great way to see the world while learning valuable skills that can be transferred to civilian life.
 It’s just one of many reasons young adults decide to join the military after high school.

-There’s no denying that the discipline, focus, and responsibility that you learn when serving in the military can benefit you for the rest of your life.
-But before you enlist, it’s important that you have a thorough understanding of both the risks and benefits of military life and understand exactly what a commitment to a career in the armed forces involves.
+There’s no denying the discipline, focus, and responsibility you learn when serving in the military benefits you for the rest of your life.
+But before you enlist, it’s important to have a thorough understanding of both the risks and benefits of military life and understand exactly what a commitment to a career in the armed forces involves.

-Like with any post-grad career path, it’s important to understand if joining the military after receiving your high school diploma is the right choice for you.
-Not sure whether to choose college or military after high school?
-Read on to learn more about the military options after high school and tips for how to join the military high school if you decide it’s the right fit for your goals.
+Not sure whether to choose college or the military after earning your high school diploma?
+Read on to learn more about military options after high school and how to join if you decide it’s the right fit for you.

 Why Join the Military After High School?

-With the sticker price of public and private colleges at an all-time high, many high school graduates are considering enlisting in the military after high school in order to give themselves a better shot at affording a post-secondary education.
+With the sticker price of public and private colleges at an all-time high, many high school graduates are considering enlisting in the military after high school.
 Reducing the net price of college education is often a driving force.
-And, they are also finding that military service can help them achieve many other goals with plenty of lifelong benefits.
+They’re also finding military service can help them achieve many other goals with plenty of lifelong benefits.

-Thanks to GI Bill education benefits, your military service can help fund your bachelor’s degree, graduate programs, and professional certificates.
+Thanks to GI Bill education benefits, military service can help fund a bachelor’s degree, graduate programs, and professional certificates.
 Here are some of the main benefits of joining the military after high school.

 1.)
 Find Your Purpose

-Between the ages of 18 and 29, most people are in a transitional period from adolescence and adulthood.
-At this age, it can be daunting to determine your identity, figure out what you want to do, and discover where you fit into an increasingly complex society.
-It’s no surprise that almost half of all college students drop out before graduating with a degree, and those who do get degrees might change their major with graduates averaging more than four years of study.
+Between the ages of 18 to 29 people are in a transitional period from adolescence to adulthood.
+At this age, it can be daunting to determine your identity, figure out what you want to do, and discover where you fit into society.
+It’s no surprise almost half of all college students drop out before graduating with a degree.

-While there are many different reasons affecting the dropout rate, many students quit because they are simply not prepared and may not be sure about whether they actually want to be at college or what they want to study.
-Serving in the military after high school, for many people, provides the perfect combination of both independence and support that can help you find your footing and discover your purpose before possibly embarking on different career paths in the future.
+While there are many variables affecting the dropout rate, students often quit because they simply are not prepared.
+They commit to school without knowing whether they actually want to attend college or specifically what they want to study.
+Serving in the military after high school can provide the perfect combination of both independence and support.
+This can help people find their footing and discover purpose before embarking on different career paths in the future.

 2.)
 College Tuition with No Debt

-While entering the military after high school doesn’t guarantee a free college degree in the future, it provides significant financial benefits for service members who do go to college as they are eligible for tuition assistance while on active duty or in the Reserves.
-This can cover up to 36 months of financial assistance for tuition, fees, supplies, textbooks, and housing.
+While entering the military after high school doesn’t guarantee a free college degree in the future, it provides significant financial benefits for service members who do attend college, as they are eligible for tuition assistance while on active duty or in the Reserves.
+This can help you pay for college by covering up to 36 months of financial assistance for tuition, fees, supplies, textbooks, and housing.

 3.)
 Learn Valuable Skills

-Each of the five military branches in the U.S., the Army, Navy, Marines, Air Force, and Coast Guard , offer training programs that can not only improve your service in the military but enhance your career opportunities as a civilian.
+Each of the five U.S. military branches offers training programs that can both improve your service in the military and enhance career opportunities as a civilian.

-Joining the military after high school or at any age isn’t all about fighting; many veterans go on to pursue a wide range of career paths including news and media, engineering, arts and photography, human resources, healthcare, aviation, and many more.
-During your service commitment as an enlistee, you can also receive college credits for your training and experience that are accepted by thousands of universities and colleges.
+Joining the military after high school isn’t all about fighting; many veterans go on to pursue a wide range of career paths including news and media, engineering, arts and photography, human resources, healthcare, aviation, and many more.
+During your service commitment as an enlistee, you can also receive college credits for your experience that are accepted by thousands of colleges and universities.

-You will also have the option to undergo professional and technical training, allowing you to gain certificates, licensing, and credentials for civilian jobs like software engineering.
-In addition to professional expertise, employees value candidates with military experience.
-Serving in the military after high school is likely to help you:
+There is also the option to undergo professional or technical training, allowing you to gain certificates or licensing for civilian jobs like software engineering.
+In addition to professional expertise, employers value candidates with military experience.

 4.)
 Higher Income Potential